2002 North Carolina House of Representatives election: District 108

-The new 108th district overlaps with much of the former 93rd district.
-Incumbent Republican John Rayfield, who has represented the 93rd district since 1995, was re-elected here.
+The new 108th district includes the homes of incumbent Republicans John Rayfield, who has represented the 93rd district since 1995, and Michael Harrington, who has represented the 76th district since 2001.
+Harrington retired to run for the North Carolina Senate and Rayfield was re-elected here.

 District 109

-The new 109th district overlaps with much of the former 44th district.
-Incumbent Democrat Daniel W. Barefoot, who has represented the 44th district since 1999, didn't seek re-election.
+The new 109th district includes part of Gaston County and has no incumbent.
 Republican Patrick McHenry won the open seat.

 District 110

-The new 110th district overlaps with the eastern portion of the former 48th district.
-Incumbent Republican Debbie Clary, who has represented the 48th district since 1995, was re-elected here.
+The new 110th district includes the homes of incumbent Republicans Debbie Clary, who has represented the 48th district since 1995, and incumbent Republican John Weatherly, who has represented the 48th district since 1993.
+Weatherly retired to run for the North Carolina Senate and Clary was re-elected here.

 District 111

-The new 111th district overlaps with the central portion of the former 48th district.
-The district includes the homes of incumbent Republican John H. Weatherly, who has represented the 48th district since 1993, and Incumbent Democrat Andy Dedmon, who has represented the 48th district since 1997.
-Dedmon was defeated for re-election here by Republican Tim Moore.
+The new 111th district includes the home of incumbent Democrat Andy Dedmon, who has represented the 48th district since 1997.
+Dedmon lost re-election here by Republican Tim Moore.

 District 112

 The new 112th district includes all of Rutherford County and a portion of Cleveland County.
-The new district had no incumbent and was won by Democrat Bobby England.
+The new district had no incumbent and was won by Democrat Bob England.